Integrate with landing pages published on an external website

 There are two basic methods for integrating an external form page with Dynamics 365 for Marketing:

-- Embed a Dynamics 365 for marketing from on an external page
+- Embed a Dynamics 365 for marketing form on an external page

 - Use form capture to integrate Dynamics 365 for Marketing with a form created externally